PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 ## Review Configuration

 Confirm BGP has been established between the VM-Series & Cloud Routers in each region.
-Then, verify which routes are being exchanged between the peers.
+Then, verify routes are exchanged between the peers.

 >[!NOTE]
 > The Terraform plan creates the Cloud Routers for each region within `vpc1`.
 It also bootstraps the VM-Series with a configuration to automatically establish BGP with the cloud routers.